Foundation Pillar · Public Art

 American Heritage Monuments is a public art program that commissions and installs bronze historical sculptures in communities across the United States.
-Led in collaboration with advisory board member Steven Barber — an acclaimed sculptor and filmmaker whose work has been recognized at the highest levels of the industry — the program transforms public spaces into open-air classrooms of American history.
+Produced in collaboration with advisory board member Steven Barber — an acclaimed documentary filmmaker and producer — the program partners with leading American sculptors such as George and Mark Lundeen, whose monumental bronze works are installed at the Kennedy Space Center, the U.S. Capitol, and in public squares across the country.
+Together they transform public spaces into open-air classrooms of American history.

 Each monument is custom-designed to honor significant historical figures, events, and cultural milestones specific to the community where it is placed.
 From civil rights leaders to pioneering scientists, from military heroes to cultural icons, the sculptures serve as permanent tributes that educate, inspire, and unite communities.